 The United Reformed Church in 1999

 The final service in the United Reformed Church, led by the minister, the Reverend Debie Brown, was at 3pm on 26th July 2015, 116 years and 24 days after the first service.
-The Church Hall will be used by St. Mary’s Church for the next few months while their own site is redeveloped, during this time Upton United Reformed Church will formally continue.
+After this final service, the Church and hall were used by St. Mary’s Church while their own site was redeveloped, during this time Upton United Reformed Church still formally continued.
+When St Mary's new building was completed in 2018, the buildings and site of the United Reformed Church were offered for sale as a "development opportunity".

 List of Ministers